ArdavanKhalij/UMB-mini-test/README.md

 # UMB-mini-test
-This program is for testing two seperat graphs.
-I used vis.js framwork.
+This program is for testing two separate graphs.
+I used the vis framework.
 UMass Boston